jharshman/fwsync/README.md

 ## Usage

+### Authentication
+Communication to the GoogleAPIs requires setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
+This variable should point to the path of your downloaded service account json.
+For example, `export GOOGLE_APPLICATION_CREDENTIALS=/Users/bob/bobserviceaccount.json`.

 ### Init
 After installing, you can invoke the CLI by typing `fwsync` in your terminal.
 This by default will display some usage information.